Diversity and Inclusivity

 An exceptional educational experience involves celebrating the differences among us.
 While Holland Hall students are well-prepared for the academic rigors of college, they also take with them what they have learned from their peers — a student body comprised of various religious, ethnic, racial, socioeconomic, and other types of backgrounds.
 As a result, they are ready to lead in the growing number of multicultural settings that await in college and beyond.

 The ultimate goal is for every student, faculty member, and family to feel complete ownership in their school community.
 To help move us toward that end, Holland Hall has a formal statement of diversity and inclusivity adopted by its Board of Trustees.
-The school also has designated Diversity and Inclusivity Coordinators in the Primary, Middle, and Upper schools who help lead professional development and coordinate other aspects of our work to ensure a welcoming and respectful community for all.

 Diversity and Inclusion Statement